shirleyobih1/path-cc.github.io/_events/2022-All-Hands-Meeting.md

 # Where

-Hybrid Event both at the University of Oklahoma (OU) in Norman and Virtual.
+Hybrid event both at the University of Oklahoma (OU) in Norman and virtual.

 # Fees